aurainfosec/node-proxy-replay/README.md

  ```

  - ability to inject custom values when posting form data (ex: anti csrf tokens, even tho some frameworks like Rails allows to specify this in a header)
+ - ability to reply the same request with multiple modified headers

  ## Contributing